omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

     |       |<-(6)--- funding_locked  -----|       |
     +-------+                              +-------+

-    - where node Alice is 'funder' and node Bob is 'fundee', After the first time deposit from Alice, Alice and Bob both can deposite in this channel any times.
+    - where node Alice is 'funder' and node Bob is 'fundee'.
+Same to BOLT, the fundee does not allowed to fund the channel.
+    This is because the limitation of current BTC implementation.
-And of course, each of them can withdraw money if the counterparty agrees, as long as the two parties sign the correct Revocable Sequence Maturity Contracts for these onchain transactions.
+    Of course, each of them can withdraw money if the counterparty agrees, as long as the two parties sign the correct Revocable Sequence Maturity Contracts for these onchain transactions.

 ```